JL-14/winter-survival/README.md

 ---

 ## Future Improvements
-* replace the use of 'Ctrl + C' to exit the game with a custom press Esc (requires the use of packages not currently compatible with the Heroku app)
+* replace the use of 'Ctrl + C' to exit the game with a custom press Esc (code has been written, but requires the use of packages not currently compatible with the Heroku app)
-* make the programme employable to mobile phones (requires the implementation of touch screen sensibilities)
+* make the programme employable to mobile phones (requires the implementation of touch screen functionality)
 * add alternative survival scenarios (e.g. desert and sea-based scenarios)
 * add further narrative with decision-making on a step-by-step basis (e.g. 'Do you leave the plane wreckage to go to the nearest town?')
 * add feedback functionality, such as an e-mail function